massquote/recommend-username/README.md

 This will recommend next available username based on the email address.
 The username will always be unique and will add a number suffix at the end of the base email address.
 The number is sequencial number and will increment accordingly.
 If there is a missing number in the sequence it will used that missing number as a suffix of the base email address.

 PHP version 7 is recommended in running the script.
+Make sure you can execute php script in your command line by typing `php -v`

 # Usage